eachPre (:P)

 func is a binary function.

-When X is a vector, pre must be a scalar; when X is a matrix, pre must be a vector; when X is a table, pre must be a dictionary.
+X is a vector/matrix/table.
+When X is a matrix, pre must be a scalar or vector; when X is a table, pre must be a scalar or table.
 When pre is absent, the first element in the result would be NULL.

 Details